yale-cpsc-419-templates/pset-3-template/README.md

 * Your application's **primary web page** (*i.e.*, the webpage returned by a request to the server's root&mdash;*e.g.* `http://yourserver:80/` if your server is listening on port 80) must contain an **HTML form**.
   * The form must include four text input fields labeled "Label", "Classifier", "Agent" and "Department".
     These should, respectively, allow the user to specify an object label, a classifier, the name of an agent, and a YUAG department.
-  * In addition to the text input fields, your form&mdash;like any useable HTML form&mdash;must include a `submit` input field.
+  * In addition to the text input fields, your form must include a `submit` input field.
   For this assignment, the submit field must be a button labeled "Search".
   * The form may contain other input elements, but any additional elements you include in the form must be of the `hidden` type (that is, they must not be visible to the user when they view the webpage).
   * The form input fields must be filled in with the parameters used to make the most recent query, that is, the values of the input fields as they were upon the most recent submission of the form (if the form has never been submitted, those fields should be empty)